 These cherry almond sugar cookies are crispy around the edges and soft and chewy inside.
 They are a perfect easy sweet treat for the holidays or for Valentine’s Day (not to mention all the other days).

-I added some chopped maraschino cherries and juice, and subbed the vanilla extract for almond extract, because cherries and almond together make this girl very happy.
+I added some chopped maraschino cherries and some syrup from the jar, and subbed the vanilla extract for almond extract, because cherries and almond together make this girl very happy.
 The cherry juice gives them a pretty soft pink hue.

 They work great with my favorite Chicago Metallic jelly roll pans that never bend or warp.

 Before I experimented with these cherry almond sugar cookies, I had this idea that I would fancify them even more by putting a chocolate glaze on top.
 Sounds good, right?

 Well… I never believed I would ever speak or write the words I am about to say, but…

 It turns out that sometimes chocolate is…unnecessary.
 Even…too much.

 Chocolate and cherries are great together of course, but the chocolate just kind of killed the delicate almond flavor.
 Sometimes you just have to let those subtler flavors shine.

 Huh.
 Just trust me on this one, ok?

 I also decided to forgo the rolling in additional sugar before baking, simply because I felt the cherries and juice made them plenty sweet already.